almovidhussaini/babylonclone/x/finality/README.md

 ### Voting power table

-The [voting power table management](./keeper/voting_power_table.go) maintains the voting power table of all finality providers at each height of the ybtc chain.
+The [voting power table management](./keeper/voting_power_table.go) maintains the voting power table of all finality providers at each height of the Babylon chain.
 The key is the block height concatenated with the finality provider's Bitcoin secp256k1 public key in BIP-340 format, and the value is the finality provider's voting power quantified in Satoshis.
 Voting power is assigned to top